Bobobalink/Swerve-Simulator/README.md

 How to use the Simulation
 -----------------
 - Start the simulation by navigating to `main/kotlin/main.kt` and press `ctrl+shift+f10`.
-This will create a "run configuration", visible in the top left corner of the scren
+This will create a "run configuration", visible in the top left corner of the screen
 - After this, to run it again you can just press `shift+f10` from any file, or press the start button at the top right corner of the screen
-- The robot is drawn according to the scale factors found in `static/constants.js`.
-Change these if it doesn't show up well on your screen
-- The robot body is green if there is no wheel slippage, and red if any wheel is trying to drive in a direction or speed that is not the same as the direction and speed it should be going according to the motion of the robot body
-- Each swerve module will also be drawn as red or green according to the same logic
-- The bluish arrows are the velocities that each swerve wheel is driven to go.
-If it's swerving properly, these arrows will perfectly match the yellow arrows, making them invisible.
-- The yellow arrows at each swerve module and the center of rotation of the robot body is the velocity each piece is actually going, relative to the floor.
+- Use an xbox controller connected to your computer to control the robot.
+With tank drive, the y axis of each stick controls each side of the robot.
+- See `tasks/0.
+General Instructions` to learn about what the arrows and colors mean.
 - Use the Robot Controller and Robot Layout dropdowns to choose different robot controllers and bodies to use.
   Selecting a new one will immediately change the simulation to using that setup.
 - The reset button will put the robot back at the origin and pointing directly up.